dimkauzh/vuelto-engine/README.md

 ### 🔐 License

-Vuelto is licensed under a customized version of [VLv1 Licence](LICENSE.md).
+Vuelto is licensed under the [VL-Cv1.1 Licence](LICENSE.md).
 Any PRs that primarily focus on changing the license won't be accepted.

 ### 🌐 Community and Contact